gitlabhq/gitlabhq/doc/administration/gitlab-geo/README.md

 GitLab Geo requires some additional work installing and configuring your instance, than a normal setup.

-There are two main things you need to do in order to have one or more GitLab Geo instances.
+There are a couple of things you need to do in order to have one or more GitLab Geo instances.
 Follow the steps below in the order that they appear:

+1. Install GitLab Enterprise Edition on the server that will serve as the secondary Geo node
-1. The very first step you need to take, is [setup a database replication](database.md) in `master <-> slave` topology
+1. [Setup a database replication](database.md) in `master <-> slave` topology
-1. Then, you have to [configure GitLab](configuration.md) and set the primary and secondary nodes
+1. [Configure GitLab](configuration.md) and set the primary and secondary nodes

 After you set up the database replication and configure the GitLab Geo nodes, there are a few things to consider:

-1. When you create a new project in the primary node, the Git repository will appear in the secondary after the first `git push`
+1. When you create a new project in the primary node, the Git repository will appear in the secondary only _after_ the first `git push`
 1. To fetch from the secondary node, a separate remote URL must be set in your Git repository locally